Get the best experience in our app

 Always be honest if you’re unsure about something - attempting to bluff through answers rarely ends well.
 Prepare thoughtful questions for the end of the interview, including discussions about career progression and, yes, salary expectations.

-If unsuccessful, maintain professionalism and request feedback.
+If you are unsuccessful, maintain professionalism and request feedback.
 Many candidates receive future opportunities from schools where they initially interviewed well but weren’t selected.

 Other considerations

-• Ensure all application materials are professional (no bold capitals or spelling mistakes - a personal pet hate!)
+• Ensure that all application materials are professional (no bold capitals or spelling mistakes - a personal pet hate!).

 A final word from interview experience

 In my years of conducting interviews, I’ve seen some wonderfully creative approaches.
 One science candidate arrived in full Harry Potter regalia, complete with wand and gown, transforming their lesson into a spellbinding potions class that had pupils completely entranced.
-Another memorable interview saw a French teacher candidate arrive with an array of props, including fresh baguettes and cheese.
+Another memorable interview involved a French teacher candidate arriving with an array of props, including fresh baguettes and cheese.

 But I’ve also experienced the other side of the process and learned valuable lessons.